sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 {% include code.md name='05-bad_cow' caption='Incorrect copy-on-write' %}

 The code contains a subtle race condition.
-The `if` statement at line 16 is checking the value of an atomic count to see if it is 1.
-The `else` statement handles the case where it is not 1.
-Within the else statement the count is decremented at line 19.
-The problem is that if decrementing the count results in a value of 0 then the object stored in `_object` should be deleted.
+The `if` statement at line 16 is checking the value of an atomic count to see if it is one.
+The `else` statement handles the case where it is not one.
+At line 19, the count is decremented within the `else` statement.
+The problem is that if decrementing the count results in a value of zero then the object stored in `_object` should be deleted.
 The code fails to check for this case, and so an object may be leaked.

-The initial test to see if the count was 1 isn't sufficient, between that check and when the count is decremented and another thread may have released ownership and decremented the count leaving this object instance as the sole owner.
+The initial test isn’t sufficient to see if the count was one.
+Between that check and when the count is decremented and another thread may have released ownership and decremented the count leaving this object instance as the sole owner.

-The fix is to test atomically with the decrement in the same statement, line 19.
-The correct code is shown in shown below:
+The correct way is to test atomically with the decrement in the same statement, line 19.
+The code is shown below:

 {% include code.md name='05-correct_cow' caption='Correct copy-on-write' %}

 The code of the complete, correct implementations is available online[^cow].

-Another problem with raw synchronization primitives is that their use can have a large negative impact on system performance.
-To understand why, we need to understand Amdahl's Law.
+Another problem with raw synchronization primitives is that their use can have a large negative impact on the system performance.
+This implications are described by Amdahl’s Law.

 The intuition behind Amdahl's Law is that if a part of the system takes time x to complete on a single core or processor, then it will encounter a speedup of y if it is run on y cores, but only if no synchronization takes places between the different cores or processors.
 $$S(N) = \frac{1}{(1-P)+\frac{P}{N}}$$
 Where the speedup $$S$$ is defined by this equation. $$P$$ is hereby the amount of synchronization in the range of $$[0 ..
-1]$$ and $$N$$ the number of cores or processors.
+1]$$ and $$N$$ is the number of cores or processors.

 Drawing the abscissa in logarithmic scale illustrates that there is only a speedup of 20 times, even when the system is running on 2048 or more cores and just 5% synchronization takes place.

 {% include figure.md name='05-amdahl_log' caption="Amdahl's law logarithmic scale" %}

-Since most desktop or mobile processors have less than 64 cores, it is better to take a look at the graph with a linear scale.
+Since most desktop or mobile processors have nowadays less than 64 cores, it is better to take a look at the graph with a linear scale.
 Each line below the diagonal represents 10% more serialization.
-So if the application just has 10% of serialization and it is running on 16 cores then the speed-up is just a little better than the factor of six.
+So if the application just has 10% of serialization and it is running on 16 cores then the speed-up is just a little better than factor of six.

 {% include figure.md name='05-amdahl_lin' caption="Amdahl's law linear scale" %}

 So Amdahl's law has a huge impact.
 Serialization doesn't mean only locking on a mutex.
 Serialization can mean sharing the same memory or sharing the same address bus for the memory, if it is not a NUMA architecture.
-Sharing the same cache line or anything that is shared within the processor starts to bend that curve down and it bends down rapidly, even an atomic bends that curve down.
+Sharing the same cache line or anything that is shared within the processor starts to bend that curve down.
+Even a write operation on an atomic value is synchronized between the cores and bends that curve down, it bends it down rapidly,

 {::comment}
 Also, in the Amdahl's law section I think we should have a passing reference to Gustafson's law which is related to Amdahl's law but is looking at latency of the system as the number of processors increases instead of time to complete a fixed body of work.
 Gustafson's law is applicable for building interactive systems and scalable server architectures as examples where scalability implies the system will be processing more requests.